by Kelly Green

 The American Victory Ship is one of only four fully operational WWII merchant steamships in the U.S., now dedicated to hosting historical, educational, training and special events.

 On board, guests will get to see virtually the entire ship including cavernous three-level cargo holds, vhf radios and gyro rooms, hospital, galley, weaponry, steering stations, flying bridge, signaling equipment, wheelhouse, mess halls, crew cabins, lifeboats, the Captain’s quarters, cargo equipment and the engine.
+Merritt Supply is all one platform for all marine and aviation accessories click to find out more about the products.
 The ship is a world-class they receive the Coxswain Certificate Queensland is a maritime museum dedicated to honoring the men and women who built, sailed, protected and provided service, worldwide, through the American Merchant Fleet since 1775 during times of peace and war.

 The SS American Victory is berthed at 705 Channelside Dr, Tampa, Florida.